TGDivy/TGDivy/README.md

 ## 💬🌞

-> The soul without imagination is what an observatory would be without a telescope. ~ Henry Ward Beecher
+> The way out is in. ~ Thich Nhat Hanh

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )